-In anticipation of expiring foreclosure moratoriums, nonperforming loan (NPL) investors are conducting due diligence related to title, valuation, property preservation and REO asset management.
+As federal foreclosure moratoria have been lifted, nonperforming loan (NPL) investors are conducting due diligence related to title, valuation, property preservation and REO asset management.

 While the market for nonperforming loans continues to be fraught with uncertainty, NPL investors are thinking ahead.
-While it’s not clear exactly when moratoriums will lift, the wait-and-see stance that has set in over the past several months is being replaced by a proactive, forward-thinking approach that is preparing them to move quickly once market activity begins flowing again.
+While waiting for moratoriums to lift, the mindset has switched from “wait-and-see” to a proactive, forward-thinking approach, preparing them to move quickly as market activity begins flowing again.

 According to Brian Pidgeon, vice president, ServiceLink, “Right now, a lot of questions remain about how borrowers will emerge from forbearance.
 Will they come out and just start paying again?
 Will the level of delinquency continue to decline?
 Or will borrowers be unable to uphold their obligations and push delinquency levels even higher?”

-Even as investors continue to face more questions than answers, it makes sense for those with NPLs in their portfolios to have a good handle on what they’re holding and what their options may be once the moratoriums lift, says Wayne Arute, senior vice president, ServiceLink.
-“Although investors may be limited now as to their strategies, they need to be ready to act once the market starts picking up momentum again.”
+Even as investors continue to face more questions than answers, it makes sense for those with NPLs in their portfolios to have a good handle on what they’re holding and what their options may be says Wayne Arute, senior vice president, ServiceLink.
+“Although investors were limited as to their strategies, they need to be ready to react once the market starts picking up momentum again.”

-He continues, “Taking a holistic approach in managing your NPL portfolio means monitoring those loans in early stage delinquency so you can stay ahead on any title curative work and then keep an eye on these loans straight through the pipeline — all the way through to late-stage delinquency, foreclosure and post-foreclosure.
+He continues, “Taking a holistic approach in managing your NPL portfolio means monitoring those loans in early stage delinquency so you can stay ahead of any potential risk, while monitoring property condition, occupancy and any potential title issues that may require curative work.
+Closely monitoring loans throughout the pipeline— all the way through to late-stage delinquency, foreclosure and post-foreclosure is the proven and successful business model we deliver to our clients.
 ServiceLink is unique in that we provide this type of centralized approach, which incorporates everything from default title, valuations and field services to REO asset management and auction.”

 NPL Portfolio Valuation Options